-Microsoft Standalone System Sweeper, a tool which was only available as part of Microsoft Diagnostics and Recovery Toolset (MSDaRT) is now available for separate download.
+Microsoft Standalone System Sweeper, a tool that was only available as part of Microsoft Diagnostics and Recovery Toolset (MSDaRT), is now available for separate download.
 Microsoft Standalone System Sweeper Beta (MSSS), a recovery tool that can help you start an infected PC and perform an offline scan to help identify and remove rootkits and other advanced malware.
 MSSS uses the same definitions as Microsoft Security Essentials.

 Update -June 6, 2012: Standalone System Sweeper Beta has been rebranded to Windows Defender Offline.
 Windows Defender Offline is available at this address.
 (Thanks for the heads up, Noel.)
 There may be some user interface changes in the product since this article was written.
-Although this article was written a year ago when the product was in Beta, much of the information in this article can be adapted for the final product, Windows Defender Offline.
+Although this article was written earlier, when the product was in Beta, much of the information can be adapted for the final product, Windows Defender Offline.

-You can download MSSS from here and create a bootable media using CD/DVD or your USB drive.
-The bootable media starts the Windows Preinstallation Environment and launches the Microsoft Standalone System Sweeper application for scanning and removal of virus and malware.
-MSSS runs in Windows XP SP3, Windows Vista and Windows 7.
+You can download MSSS from here and create bootable media using a CD/DVD or your USB drive.
+The bootable media starts the Windows Preinstallation Environment and launches the Microsoft Standalone System Sweeper application to scan and remove viruses and malware.
+MSSS runs in Windows XP SP3, Windows Vista, Windows 7, and Windows 8.

 Creating MSSS Bootable Media